day8/re-frame/docs/The-ref-frame-logo.md

 Great, unexplained works encourage fan theories, and the re-frame logo is no exception.

-A noisy bunch think @martinklepsch wanted to `Put the 'f' back into infinity`.
+A noisy bunch think @martinklepsch simply wanted to `Put the 'f' back into infinity`.
 They have t-shirts.

 Others speculate he created the logo as a bifarious rainbow homage to Frank Lloyd Wright's masterpiece, the Guggenheim Museum.
 A classic case